WHAT WE TREAT

 • Ergonomic Workspace: Ergonomic adjustments to workspaces, such as chairs and computer setups, can reduce neck strain.

-• Stress Management: Stress can exacerbate cervicogenic headaches.
+• Stress Management: Stress can exacerbate cervicogenic Occipital headaches.
 Stress reduction techniques like yoga and meditation may be helpful.

 • Neck Exercises: Gentle neck exercises can improve strength and flexibility, reducing the risk of headaches.